John Shebbeare: Life

 lately delivered by Thomas Townshend (afterwards Lord Sydney) and Councillor Lee, he took occasion to cast aspersions on the character and reputation of William III, Algernon Sidney, and other Whig heroes, as viewed in the light of the recently published Memorials of Sir John Dalrymple.
 An answer appeared as an appendix to a Letter to Dr. Johnson on his late Political Publications, 1775, by a "Doctor of Laws" (Hugh Baillie).
 Despite a protest made by Fox in the House of Commons on 16 Feb.
 1774, the names of Johnson and Shebbeare were usually coupled in whig pasquinades.
 It was said that the king had pensioned both a He-bear and a She-bear.
 In 1776 Wilkes spoke of them as the "two famous doctors" who were "the state hirelings called pensioners" and whose names disgraced the civil list."
 William Mason the poet, writing under the pseudonym "Malcolm Macgregor," in 1777 addressed a scathing Epistle to Shebbeare, as:

 Nor did Shebbeare's own political friends altogether spare him.
 His sudden transition from pillory to pension was glanced at in The Expedition of Humphry Clinker, and he is the "Ferret" of Tobias Smollett's Adventures of Sir Launcelot Greaves.
 Shebbeare seems to have shared Johnson's dislike to Scotsmen.
 He criticised adversely Smollet's History, and assailed the "Scotch gentlemen criticks" of the Critical Review, then conducted by Smollett.
 In the revised edition of the History, however, the passage relating to Shebbeare's prosecution in 1758 is curiously laudatory.
 William Hogarth, also one of George III's pensioners, introduced Shebbeare as one of the figures in The Polling, the third work of his four-part Humours of an Election series (he is seen, a shackle on his leg, whispering into the ear of a mad man; in the later print version, he has a copy of the Sixth Letter in his pocket.).
 Frances Burney met him in 1774 at the house of Catherine Reid, a Scottish portrait-painter, and has recorded a specimen of his conversation in her Early Diary.
 It was marked by extraordinary coarseness, and consisted chiefly of abuse of women and Scotsmen, whom he declared to be "the two greatest evils upon earth."

 Death

 The last production by Shebbeare was The Pole Cat, or C. Jennings, the Renegade Schoolmaster ...
 Detected, 1788, 8vo.
-Shebbeare died on 1 Aug.
-1788 in Eaton Street, Pimlico.
+Shebbeare died on 1 August 1788, aged 78 or 79, in Eaton Street, Pimlico.